Skip to main content

 fused.run

 The first argument of fused.run specifies the UDF.
-Reserved parameters control how the UDF will be executed, and any additional arguments are passed to the UDF itself.
-The UDF can be specified with a string identifier, shared token, or a UDF object.
-The UDF object can be defined in the code or loaded with fused.load.
+Reserved parameters specify bbox and control how the UDF will be executed.
+Any additional arguments are passed to the function.
 The UDF runs as Tile if a bbox is specified.

 Ways to run a UDF

-With a public id.
-Use this to run UDFs in the public repo.
-This does not require authentication.
+UDF name.
+Use this to run UDFs in your account.
+This requires authentication.

 fused.run('fsh_aJHN0awSfHLpYYinPSLYC')